PedroEvaristo1/SQL_notebooks/sql_associate_practical_exam_datacamp(submitted)/README.md

 * `images/hotel_operations.png`: Visual representation of the database schema used in the project.
 * `SQL_Associate_Certificate.pdf`: The official certification PDF issued by DataCamp upon passing the exam.

+### ⚠️ Note on Data Access
+**The raw datasets (CSV files) are not included in this repository.**
+The assessment was conducted within DataCamp's secure cloud environment (IDE), which does not provide an option to export or download the raw source files for this specific certification.
+The schema image above serves as the sole reference for the data structure used during the exam.

 ---
 *This repository serves as a record of the practical skills validated during the certification process.*